MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Using.md

   - `RequiredVersion` - Specifies an exact, required version of the module.
   - `MaximumVersion` - Specifies the maximum acceptable version of the module.

+The `using module` statement imports classes from the root module (`ModuleToProcess`) of a script module or binary module.
+It does not consistently import classes defined in nested modules or classes defined in scripts that are dot-sourced into the module.
+Classes that you want to be available to users outside of the module should be defined in the root module.

 ## Assembly syntax

 To preload types from a .NET assembly: